 Low cost thermal imaging cameras can be divided into two categories; under $1,000 and under $500.
 Thermal imaging cameras under $1,000 are typically hand held, stand alone devices that have decent resolution for home use and some features.
 Some of these models such as the FLIR C3 and FLIR E4 have built in WiFi which is a huge plus.

 Thermal imaging cameras under $500 are typically thermal sensors that attach to your cellphone and use the phone's display and processing power to capture images that later on can either be saved to phone memory or send them over the internet.
-The FLIR ONE and Seek Thermal are two good examples of cell phone thermal cameras under $500.
+The FLIR ONE and Seek Thermal are two good examples of cell phone thermal cameras under $500 which we are looking at here.
 Read our comparison of the FLIR ONE and Seek cameras here.
 For a first time purchase as long as you have an iPhone or Android device these can be the best purchase if price is the most important factor to you.

 Technology is advancing rapidly and the boundaries are being pushed further everyday.
 What you can find today for under $1,000 is an impressive piece of technology that did not exist 20 years ago.
 Manufacturers like FLIR and SEEK release thermal camera attachments that are becoming more and more popular, provide decent thermal resolution and cost a couple of hundred of dollars.
 We welcome your thoughts and will try to provide you with the latest reviews as soon as a product is released.
 Stay tuned!